Summary

 You >

-appendWindowsPath setting is not configured in /etc/wsl.conf.
+appendWindowsPath setting has not been configured in /etc/wsl.conf.

 Keeping Claude Code Updated